finos/common-domain-model/documentation/source/documentation.rst

 * **Distinction between the agreement identification features and the content features** (i.e. elections).

   * The agreement identification features: agreement name, publisher, identification, etc are represented by the ``LegalAgreementBase`` abstract class.
-  * The agreement specification details: elections, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.
+  * The agreement specification details: election provisions of the agreement, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.
-  * Contained within ``AgreementTerms`` are individual classes which contain the elections used to define a specific group of agreements. e.g ``CreditSupportAgreementElections`` can be used to define any of the Credit Support Agreements currently supported by the CDM.
+  * Contained within ``Agreement`` are individual classes which contain the elections used to define a specific group of agreements. e.g ``CreditSupportAgreementElections`` can be used to define any of the Credit Support Agreements currently supported by the CDM.
-  * Validation exists in the model to ensure that the set of elections specified within the ``AgreementTerms`` are consistent with the agreement identified as part of ``LegalAgreementBase``.
+  * Validation exists in the model to ensure that the set of elections specified within the ``Agreement`` are consistent with the agreement identified as part of ``LegalAgreementBase``.

 The below snippet represents the validation condition.